-The accident site was located in the mountain Named DENA with elevation of about 13860 ft. the minimum flight path FL170 was determined by the ANS authority for the region and related last ATC clearance was for FL170.
+The accident site was located in the mountain named Dena with elevation of about 13860 ft.
+The minimum flight path FL170 was determined by the ANS authority for the region and related last ATC clearance was for FL170.
 At 09:26 aircraft left FL170 for 15000 ft on track 200 degrees towards Yasouj YSJ NDB.
 Based on instrument approach chart (Circling NDB), minimum sector Altitude (MSA) is 15500 ft.
-According to CVR conversation the pilot decided further descend because he expected to get out of the clouds around 15,000 ft. with flight idle.
+According to CVR conversation, pilot decided further descend because he expected to get out of the clouds around 15,000 ft. with flight idle.

-The crew was monitoring the speed accordingly.
-Then flight encountered mountain wave and speed reduction and crew tried to increase speed by advancing power lever up to notch position.
-After that the crew set 14000 ft on Auto pilot and set power management to MCT but aircraft speed was continuously decreased.
-Finally the aircraft stall warning activated.
-Aircraft pitch down was done and approached to the mountain and EGPWS warning activated.
+The crew was monitoring and maintaining a speed between 180 and 200 kt the speed accordingly.
+Then flight encountered mountain wave and the effect of the mountain waves increased while the aircraft was getting closer to the mountain.
+The crew tried to increase speed by advancing power lever up to notch position and managing at that time between 180 and 200 kt.
+They reacted with delay to the speed decay due to mountain wave and did not request the full power capacity of the power plant in due time.
+After that, the crew set 14000 ft. on autopilot and set power management to MCT but aircraft speed was continuously decreasing while the selected engine power was not sufficient to stop the decrease of the airspeed.
+Finally, the aircraft stall warning was activated.
+In reaction to stall warning, the flight crew applied pitch down which caused reducing aircraft distance to the mountain and leading to EGPWS activation.